dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Bitcoin is a nonproductive asset, and people who buy it do so merely with the hope they'll find someone else who will pay more for it
 1. Why havent large institutions adopted Bitcoin/Blockchain?
 Trustworthy institutions tend to evolve slowly and prize stability.
 1. We are moving toward an ever more complex automated world.
 We should embrace only those advances that truly bring a benefit.
+1. Satoshi added the 1M consensus limit in 2010, intentionally set above the free market fee range.
+This artificial ceiling acts against network DoS, raising the cost of attack.
+Setting the limit above free market range resulted in a safety limit reasonably free from politics.